 Author of The God Seed and A Light In the Wilderness

-Thomas currently serves as Faculty at Pacific Integral where he researches adult development and supports individuals and collectives in activating their growth through embodied practice.
-He has been practicing mindfulness and other meditative techniques for over 16 years and studying their effects on human potential.
-He lives in Salt Lake City, Utah.
+Thomas is the founder of Lower Lights School of Wisdom.
+He has been practicing mindfulness and other meditative techniques for 20 years and studying their effects on human potential.
+He lives in Salt Lake City, Utah with his partner Gloria and their dog Luna.